rhoai-mlops/lab-instructions/docs/1-when-the-music-starts/1-data-science-project.md

 ![datascienceproject-2.png](./images/datascienceproject-2.png)

 3. Let's create a notebook.
 Click `Create a Workbench`.
-OpenShift AI Dashboard is pretty intiutive, isn't it? :)
+OpenShift AI Dashboard is pretty intuitive, isn't it? :)

    Select a name you want, could be something like `<USER_NAME>-hitmusic-wb` 🎺